 Any Cx or Sh operation triggered by CSCF or IMS AS, except restoration and T-ADS information retrieval, will be handled by the IMS HSS front end (either stand alone or collocated with the HSS FE).

 When UE is registered to IMS, the common repository will contain the indication regarding the UE being served by 5GS or EPS.
-This is proposed to be done as per the description in the common procedures, regardless the UE re-registers or not to IMS when moving between the systems (as per clause 5.2.2.4 of TS 23.228 [7]).
+This is proposed to be done as per the description in the common procedures, regardless the UE re-registers or not to IMS when moving between the systems (according to clause 5.2.2.4 of TS 23.228 [7]).
 This indication is proposed to be checked when either P-CSCF restoration or T-ADS information retrieval is received by UDM or HSS FE (see next clauses).

 In principle, both UDM and HSS FE would not require any additional action than what is described before for the general procedures.